Scorsese says he wanted to 'enrich' past De Niro work with 'The Irishman'

 “The original conception of what a film is and where it’s to be seen has now changed so radically,” Scorsese said.

-“Something that should always be protected as much as possible ... is a communal experience and I think that’s best in the theatre.
-Now homes are becoming theatres too, it’s a major change and I think one has to keep an open mind.”
+“Something that should always be protected as much as possible ... is a communal experience and I think that’s best in the theater.
+Now homes are becoming theaters too, it’s a major change and I think one has to keep an open mind.”

+The 76-year-old reiterated his comparison of superhero flicks to “theme park” films, where he said “theaters become amusement parks”.

 Asked about watching younger versions of themselves, Pacino who described the de-ageing effects as “a form of make-up”, said: “This whole thing is innovative of course but at the same time, you tell a story, and in the end I’m a little more concerned about that.”